Skip to main content

 Decorative banner.

-The Emergency Equipment Shift Ticket, OF-297, is the document used by cooperators and contractors to record equipment compensable hours.
+The Emergency Equipment Shift Ticket, OF 297, is the document used by cooperators and contractors to record equipment use based on the rate(s) assigned in the agreement or contract.
 Most incident personnel need baseline knowledge on how to complete the Equipment Shift Ticket and some, such as supervisors and time recorders, have additional responsibilities and knowledge requirements.

 This Performance Support Module provides information on: